Supercomputer Experience

 Magnetic confinement fusion is one of the most promising prospects for power generation.
 This intrinsically safe, more sustainable and virtually inexhaustible process, inspired by the reactions that take place in the stars, can generate very large amounts of energy.
 The achievement of industrial-scale fusion could therefore mark a pivotal step in the energy transition, providing the world with a new technology for cleaner energy generation.

 Eni was among the first energy companies to invest in fusion, taking part in several research programmes with outstanding scientific partners in Italy and worldwide.
-The shared goal is to enable and accelerate the development of fusion power plants capable of feeding electricity into the grid a reality, thereby helping to increase the availability of decarbonised electricity while reducing environmental impact.
+The shared goal is to enable and accelerate the development of fusion power plants capable of feeding decarbonized electricity into the grid to make this a reality, thereby helping to increase the availability of decarbonised electricity while reducing environmental impact.

 A network of strategic alliances with centres of excellence in global research.